Inclisiran: A Jab Goes a Long Way

 Join our webinar and learn more during an interactive panel discussion, showcasing real-world case applications of this new agent, produced as part of the ISCP series on the A to Z of CV Pharmacotherapy.

-Led by moderators Dr Krittin Bunditakanul (Bangkok, Thailand) and Dr Doreen Tan (Singapore), it includes a speaker presentation from Prof Kyzysztof Filipiak (Warsaw, Poland), two case presentations from Dr Bundaitakanul and discussions from panellists Prof Bernard Cheung (Hong Kong) and Dr Alberto Lorensatti (Argentina) that will examine the considerations for use of this new agent, through interesting real-world examples, live discussions and audience Q&A.
+Led by moderators Dr Krittin Bunditakanul (Bangkok, Thailand) and Dr Doreen Tan (Singapore), it includes a speaker presentation from Prof Kyzysztof Filipiak (Warsaw, Poland), two case presentations from Dr Bundaitakanul and discussions from panellists Prof Bernard Cheung (Hong Kong) and Dr Alberto Lorenzatti (Argentina) that will examine the considerations for use of this new agent, through interesting real-world examples, live discussions and audience Q&A.

 This live webinar is EBAC accredited.
 1 CME credit will be granted upon confirmation of successful attendance.